bittush8789/devops-cloud-interview-guide/03-linux/13-users-loggedin-today.md

   - `%a` = abbreviated weekday, `%b` = abbreviated month, `%e` = day of month (with space-padding).
 - `grep "$(date ...)"`: Filters only login entries for today.
 - `awk '{print $1}'`: Extracts the usernames from the matched lines.
-- `sort | uniq`: Removes duplicates to show unique users who logged in today.
+- `sort | uniq`: Removes duplicates to show unique users who logged in today..

 ---